 Am I going through Alcohol Withdrawal?

 We often hear people asking the questions: Am I going through Alcohol Withdrawals?
 How do I know if I am going through Alcohol Withdrawals?
 The only way to answer that question is to consult a doctor.
-Acute Alcohol Withdrawal Syndrome (AAWS) refers to a collection of withdrawal symptoms that emerge after a person has stopped drinking.
+Alcohol Withdrawal refers to a collection of withdrawal symptoms that emerge after a person has stopped drinking.
 Typically, this kind of symptomology indicates that the alcoholic has drunk for a long enough period of time to have damaged their Central Nervous System, their brain, and their liver.
-This sort of drinking leads to severe withdrawal and may need alcohol withdrawal treatment.
+This sort of drinking leads to severe withdrawal and may need a medically managed detox.

 Alcohol dependence is very dangerous and detoxing from Alcohol may require medical supervision to be conducted safely.
-If you are experiencing signs of alcoholism seek medical attention or call 1 877 415 4673 immediately.
+If you are experiencing signs of alcoholism seek medical attention.

 General Signs of Acute Alcohol Withdrawal

-Acute Alcohol Withdrawal Syndrome can emerge with either mild or severe symptoms and sets in approximately 5 to 10 hours after one’s last drink.
+Alcohol Withdrawal can emerge with either mild or severe symptoms and sets in approximately 5 to 10 hours after one’s last drink.
 In most cases, symptoms peak at around 60 hours, with acute symptomology largely disappearing after day 5.
-The region of the brain that alcohol impacts is defined by several features: 1) It is the region of the brain that is associated with reward circuitry; 2) Alcohol binds to what is known as GABA receptors, which regulate sedation, relief of stress, and sleep; 3) The production of the neurotransmitter Dopamine.

 During the acute phase, when the person is fully immersed in detoxification, the brain is actually engaged in a series of operations that are by-products of the detoxification process and as such considered to be aberrations.
 Symptoms that indicate a person is experiencing Acute Alcohol Withdrawal Syndrome include: